papermerge/ansible/README.md

 ## Requirements

-- Remote host with ssh access and Ubuntu 22.04 LTS
+- Remote host with ssh access and Debian12 / Ubuntu 22.04 LTS
-- ansible == 2.15
+- On your local computer you need to have `ansible` == 2.15

 ## Ansible Inventory